Skip to main content

 Appalachian faculty will share findings from their research on California’s forest carbon offset program, such as baseline assessments of carbon stocks and an accounting methodology for forest offset activities that could occur in North Carolina, but be eligible for use in California’s carbon market.

-About the Research Institute for Environment, Energy, and Economics
+About the Research Institute for Environment, Energy and Economics

-Since 2008, Appalachian State University’s Research Institute for Environment, Energy, and Economics (RIEEE) has fostered interdisciplinary research on the environment, energy and economics, especially the areas in which these subjects intersect.
-The institute serves as an umbrella organization for three centers: the Appalachian Energy Center, Center for Economic Research and Policy Analysis (CERPA) and the Southern Appalachian Environmental Research and Education Center (SAEREC).
-The work supported by RIEEE is integrated into Appalachian’s academic programs, used to facilitate discovery among K-12 student students and teachers, and employed in the region’s economic development.
+Since 2008, Appalachian State University’s Research Institute for Environment, Energy and Economics (RIEEE) has fostered interdisciplinary research on the environment, energy and economics, especially the areas in which these subjects intersect.
+The institute serves as an umbrella organization for three research centers: the Appalachian Energy Center, Center for Economic Research and Policy Analysis, and Southern Appalachian Environmental Research and Education Center.
+Additionally, the institute manages and supports App State’s student-led solar vehicle team, Team Sunergy — an exemplary model of the integrative and experiential student learning, leadership and innovation opportunities the institute seeks to foster at App State.
 Learn more at https://rieee.appstate.edu.

 About the Department of Government and Justice Studies